 Nino was sick after his breakfast in Dharmasala.
 They didn’t want to sell a can of tuna!
 Why?
 We do not have enough stock, simple.
 The flow of tourists was low after the earthquake and fuel blockade so they were not maintaining a proper stock.
 It is definitely hard to supply goods but they should have at least maintained a good stock of tinned items.

 We started very early in the morning.
 It was roughly 4:15 am.
 Larke Pass was easier going to the top but was more risky and dangerous while descending.
 I highly recommend a micro spike for Larke La.
-I have a good stock of micro spikes with me.
-Want to buy a one?
-Send me an email.

 It took us eight and half hours to reach Bimthang.
 Hotel Ponkar Mt.
 Inn, this is the place where we stayed.
 Locals from Tilije and Goa are running the hotel.